(last updated: 3/31/2018)

 This is little beauty sounds as good as she looks.
-My first Anderson was a Cobra S that was built in 1999.
-I sold it back when I was a college student to help fund my wife’s engagement ring.
-It was definitely the right thing to do, and now I’m grateful that I have a new & improved Cobra.
-What’s cool about these guitars is they have a lot of Les Paul qualities, but plays like an Anderson.
+What’s cool about this guitar is it has a lot of Les Paul qualities and tone, but plays like an Anderson.
 Spec wise it’s a solid, one-piece mahogany body & mahogany neck with their “happy medium” profile.
 The finish is a silky smooth, natural satin on a gorgeous “non-thin” flame maple top.
 Heavy stainless steel frets sit on a rosewood fingerboard with the shorter 24 3/4″ scale.
-This one has vintage, lower output PAF style pickups.
-The default wiring brings six different sounds (push/pull tone pot splits the pickups in position 3 of the 5-way), and is surprisingly flexible for a 2-pickup guitar.
+This one has vintage, PAF style pickups.
+The wiring brings six different sounds (push/pull tone pot splits the pickups in position 3 of the 5-way), and is surprisingly flexible for a 2-pickup guitar.

 Warmoth Super Strat (N4 Inspired) *New!